amklass11/Airpolution/README.md

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

-> I use HTML/js for the front-end.
+> I use HTML/js  REACT for the front-end.

 <details>
   <summary>Client</summary>